openstack-archive/instack-undercloud/README-source.md

         # cp instack-undercloud/instack-virt.answers.sample ~/instack.answers
         # Perform any answer file edits

-3. Run script to install undercloud from source.
+3. Source instack-sourcerc and run script to install the undercloud from source.
 The script will produce a lot of output on the sceen.
 It also logs to ~/.instack/install-undercloud.log.
 You should see `install-undercloud Complete!` at the end of a successful run.

    Optionally, export LKG=1 to use the last known good git commits instead of master.

         # Optionally use LKG:
         # export LKG=1
+        source instack-undercloud/instack-sourcerc
         instack-install-undercloud-source

 4. Once the install script has run to completion, you should take note to secure and save the files